arnolddevos/ceproc/latticework.md

 # Structure

-A parafact, like a fact, is a tuple belonging to a predicate.
+A parafact rides along beside a fact.
+It is a value belonging to a named set called a lattice hereafter.
+(This is a reference to the mathematical concept of a lattice.)

-However, each parafact predicate defines a partially order and a merge operation.
+A lattice defines a partial order and a merge operation.
 The merge operation is commutative, associative and idempotent.

-In other words, a parafact predicate forms a semilattice.

-Each predicate appears at most once in the set of parafacts associated with a fact.
+At most one parafact belonging to a given lattice is associated with a given fact.

 A rule produces a set of parafacts for each derived fact and its formula may match parafacts associated with antecedent facts.

 # Deriving Parafacts